Frizlab/ChatLayout/Readme.md

 ![](https://habrastorage.org/webt/t9/b7/4r/t9b74rdyrkf8lszjuhj_vrbp7-s.gif)
 ![](https://habrastorage.org/webt/nv/vr/js/nvvrjsqk0fzutq0y-uubjewyqjm.gif)

-### What ChatLayout doesn't provide (And why it is good)
+### What STableLayout doesn't provide (And why it is good)

-`ChatLayout` is the custom `UICollectionViewLayout`, so:
+`STableLayout` is the custom `UICollectionViewLayout`, so:

 - You don't have to extend or override any custom `UIViewController` or `UICollectionView`.
 You need to instantiate them yourself and use them the way you like.

-- `ChatLayout` does not rely on modified `UICollectionViewFlowLayout` nor does it rotate your `UICollectionView` upside-down.
+- `STableLayout` does not rely on modified `UICollectionViewFlowLayout` nor does it rotate your `UICollectionView` upside-down.
 This means you can use your views as if they would be regular cells within `UICollectionView`.
 You can benefit from using the default `UIKit` implementations of `adjustedContextInsets` (and others) because your view controller is a normal view controller without any hacks or tricks.

-- `ChatLayout` doesn't require you to calculate all the cell sizes before it renders them on the screen.
+- `STableLayout` doesn't require you to calculate all the cell sizes before it renders them on the screen.
 You can fully use auto-layout constraints and rely on the fact that the correct size will be calculated in the runtime.
-However, `ChatLayout` as any other `UICollectionViewLayout` will benefit from you providing the estimated sizes of your cells as it will allow you to get better performance.
+However, `STableLayout` as any other `UICollectionViewLayout` will benefit from you providing the estimated sizes of your cells as it will allow you to get better performance.

-- `ChatLayout` doesn't enforce you to use any specific data model.
+- `STableLayout` doesn't enforce you to use any specific data model.
 You can store your messages and update `UICollectionView` the way you like.
 The only thing you need is to respect the natural boundaries that `UICollectionView` have and correctly implement `UICollectionViewDataSource`.
 The Example app uses [DifferenceKit](https://github.com/ra1028/DifferenceKit) to process changes in the data model.

-- `ChatLayout` doesn't enforce you to use any specific `UIView`s to create your collection cells.
+- `STableLayout` doesn't enforce you to use any specific `UIView`s to create your collection cells.
 You can create them the way you like.
 It can be any `UICollectionViewCell` or `UICollectionReusableView`.
 There are some generic `UIView`s bundled with the library that may help you to build them faster.
 However, you do not have to use them.

-- `ChatLayout` doesn't handle the keyboard appearance behavior.
+- `STableLayout` doesn't handle the keyboard appearance behavior.
 You have to implement that yourself from scratch or use the library you are already using in your project.
 It gives you full control over the keyboard presentation.
 The only thing you have to do is to update the `contentInsets` of your `UICollectionView`.

-- `ChatLayout` doesn't provide you any input control.
+- `STableLayout` doesn't provide you any input control.
 You can use any one you like and customise it the way you like.
 The Example app for instance uses [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView).

 ## Example